silverstripe/cwp/docs/en/04_Performance_Guide/01_Caching.md

 ## What is caching?

 Caching is the temporary storage of data so that future requests can be served more quickly.
 Caching works best by storing the output from a previous computation so it can then be reused for subsequent requests.
+For a deeper technical introduction to caching, see our ["How-to" guide](https://www.cwp.govt.nz/developer-docs/en/how_tos/caching).
 Below we'll explore the different ways we can cache data on SilverStripe websites to maximise performance.

 ### Server-side vs client-side caching